 Finding the Great White shark is a skill involving years of practice.
 Water temperature, depth, visibility, swell height, current, and wind directions are all major factors.
 Great White sharks are surface feeders, so shark diving volunteers and will be spellbound when seeing the sharks lift their heads right out of the water to investigate an object (known as spy hopping), and if they're really lucky they may even sometimes see a full breach!
 Volunteering here is a fantastic experience and one which you certainly will not forget in a hurry!

-Recently the staff and volunteers on The Great White Shark Project have been taking part in the 21 Days For The Ocean Event which helps to raise awareness of environmental issues in the local community.
-On each of the 21 days a different event took place to help raise awareness, and they included beach clean ups, tree planting, and giving out water to the runners and cyclists in the local race.
+Every year the staff and volunteers on The Great White Shark Project take part in the 21 Days For The Ocean Event which helps to raise awareness of environmental issues in the local community.
+On each of the 21 days a different event takes place to help raise awareness, and they include beach clean ups, tree planting, and giving out water to the runners and cyclists in the local race.

-The future goals of the project is to expand the community work into different townships to continue educating the next generation about the importance of marine conservation, and it will do this through talks at schools and involving the youth in activities such as beach clean ups where they can see the first hand impact marine debris has on the environment.
+The future goal of the project is to expand the community work into different townships to continue educating the next generation about the importance of marine conservation, and it will do this through talks at schools and involving the youth in activities such as beach clean ups where they can see the first hand impact marine debris has on the environment.

 Have you ever wondered what it is like for volunteers on the incredible Great White Shark Project in South Africa?
 Well wonder no more as we talk you through a day in the life of a Great White Shark Volunteer!
 If youy've been thinking of volunteering with us on this project, take a read and see if this is the trip for you!

 Take a look at our volunteer experience video showcasing what you could be getting up to if you paid a visit to the Great White Shark Project in South Africa!

 We received an update from the Great White Shark Project in South Africa, so take a look at what has been going on!